Chefs Notes

 Deglaze

 To deglaze means to add liquid, generally alcohol such as wine, to a hot pan to release bits of food that have become stuck to its surface.
 This is typically done when making a pan sauce or gravy.
-It is important that the pan be hot when the liquid is added otherwise the stuck food bits won't lift up as easily.
+It is important that the pan be hot when the liquid is added, otherwise the stuck food bits will not lift up as easily.

 Demiglace (or just demi)

-Demiglacce means half glave in french.
+Demiglace means "half glaze" in French.
 Essentially, it is a thick brown sauce made of thickened stock.
-The stock is traditionally thickened with a roux however it is also common to thicken the stock using natural gelatin.
+The stock is traditionally thickened with a roux, however it is also common to thicken the stock using natural gelatin.
 Demiglace can be used as a sauce by itself or added to pan sauces to create a secondary sauce.

 Dice

-Foods that are to be diced are typically first cut into slabs or boards, then into sticks, or matchsticks the same dimension of the diced cubes.
+Foods that are to be diced are typically first cut into slabs or boards, then into sticks or matchsticks the same dimension as the diced cubes.
 Then the matchsticks are lined up and cut across to make the final dice.
 The bigger the dice the bigger the matchsticks.

 Dry Roast